gotmc/lxi/README.md

 # lxi

-Go-based implementation of the LAN eXtensions for Instrumentation (LXI) standard.
+Go-based implementation of the LAN eXtensions for Instrumentation (LXI) standard to send SCPI commands or to provide an interface for Interchangeable Virtual Instrument (IVI) drivers.

 [![GoDoc][godoc badge]][godoc link]
 [![Go Report Card][report badge]][report card]